All Episodes

 They came down to fight for Jim Martin.

-Well, I think we've obviously uh got to take away from this that there are lessons out there that we needed to have learned in 2006.
+Well, I think we've obviously got to take away from this that there are lessons out there that we needed to have learned in 2006.

-Maybe we didn't, but in 2008, we've got to look back and make sure that we build up towards 2010 on a foundation that Ronald Reagan told us about uh years ago, and that is Republicans stand for smaller government, fiscal responsibility, more individual rights and freedoms, and lower taxes, and we've got to get back to those fundamentals.
+Maybe we didn't, but in 2008, we've got to look back and make sure that we build up towards 2010 on a foundation that Ronald Reagan told us about years ago.

-That's what we talked about on the campaign trail, and obviously it resonated with our constituents.
+That's what we talked about on the campaign trail.

-The only damn problem, and I'm sorry for yelling here, The only damn problem is that the people in his own party think he's nuts.
+The only damn problem is that the people in his own party think he's nuts.

 People in his own party think Ronald Reagan, well, the year of Reagan is over.

-Gonna go back to get Reagan?
+We're going to go back to get Reagan.

 Well, of course, it's Georgia.

-Of course it's a South.
+Of course, it's the South.

 Of course, it's patently obvious.